Confidence

 Core

-One foundation is developing a sense of our core self — beneath the conditioning of who we think we should be, or need to be.
+One foundation of confidence is developing a sense of our core self — beneath the conditioning of who we think we should be, or need to be.

 Capabilities

-Another foundation comes from developing the capabilities to self-regulate and consciously guide our physiology, minds and emotions — such as knowing we can centre ourselves after a wobble, navigate our emotional states with more skill, calm our nervous system before we’re overwhelmed with stress.
+Another foundation comes from developing the capabilities to self-regulate and consciously guide our physiology, our thought patterns and our emotions.
+This might be knowing we can centre ourselves after a wobble, generating resourceful emotional states, or calming our nervous system before we’re overwhelmed with stress.

 It’s not that we don’t react — we react less.
 In time, we catch ourselves before we spiral.